CEEH Centro de Estudios Europa Hispánica

 Buy on our site and save 10% on this book until 31 August (Pre-sale coupon code: Sorowka)

-This book offers a comprehensive survey of British travellers in Seville from the early eighteenth to the mid-nineteenth century.
-Well-known characters such as the poet Lord Byron, the artist David Roberts and the Hispanophile par excellence, Richard Ford, appear alongside other figures identified here for the first time, making up a group that is more varied in terms of gender, age, social class and ancestry than that which had previously served to define the British perception of Seville’s rich architectural heritage.
-Besides addressing the visual repertoire of the travel books of the period and their original drawings, this study sheds light on unpublished letters and diaries to give shape to a catalogue that brings together the experiences of some twenty travellers, including several women and a few young men whose itineraries and adventures were hitherto virtually unknown.
+This book offers a wide-ranging and accurate survey of British travellers in Seville from the early eighteenth to the mid-nineteenth century.
+Well-known characters such as the poet Lord Byron, the artist David Roberts and the Hispanophile par excellence, Richard Ford, appear alongside other figures identified here for the first time, who represent a greater diversity of journeyer in terms of gender, age, social class, and heritage than has traditionally been recognised.
+The catalogue introduces the voices of younger voyagers and emphasises the experiences of women whose itineraries and adventures were hitherto unknown.
+The British perception of Seville’s rich architectural heritage is defined through an analysis of the travel literature of the period, complemented by unpublished letters and journals from archives across the British Isles.

 Martin Paul Sorowka holds an MSc in Architectural History from University College London (2004) and a PhD in Architecture from Seville University (2023, awarded cum laude), the thesis of which formed the basis for this publication.
-His research interests on British experiences in Enlightenment Spain, but also the architectural and artistic exchange between Andalusia and the Maghreb.
-He has presented papers internationally, and published articles in leading international journals on the themes of art and architectural history, and contributed to the exhibition catalogue Romantic Spain (CEEH, RABASF, 2022).
+His research centres on British experiences in Enlightenment Spain, but also the architectural and artistic exchange between Andalusia and the Maghreb.
+He has presented papers internationally and published articles in leading international journals on the themes of art and architectural history.
 He is Associate Fellow of the Royal Historic Society.

 Our warehouse will be closed from August 11 to August 24 but our website remains active and orders will be served from Monday 25.
 We apologize for any inconvenience.
 Dismiss